NEW: No casualties reported, damage not as significant as feared, official says

 It’s forecast to curve toward the northeast in the direction of Japan’s Okinawa Islands, losing strength as it advances.

-Storm warnings across three provinces
+Storm warnings across a wide area

 In Santa Ana, a town of about 30,000 people, fishermen brought in their boats earlier in the day, and businesses boarded up their windows, storm chaser James Reynolds told CNN.